[Update] Amazon Bedrock AgentCore Managed Harness has been released in preview!

 This runtime resource was created and is managed by a harness.
 To make changes, go to the harness that manages this runtime.

-There's a note stating that it's managed by a harness.
+There's even a notice stating that it's managed by a harness.

-Since I included the Code Interpreter tool, let's ask it to perform an addition.
-I'll pass --session-id to enable continuing the conversation with the same ID.
+Since I added the Code Interpreter tool, let's ask it to do an addition.
+Using --session-id allows continuing the conversation with the same ID.

 Invocation